Saldaga

-Saldaga (also known as As We Live or While You Live) is the second Korean studio album by SG Wannabe.
-It included the two #1 hits "Sin and Punishment", which received numerous awards both for the music video and for the song itself, and "Saldaga".
+Saldaga (also known as As We Live or While You Live) is the second studio album by South Korean vocal group SG Wannabe, released through Mnet Media on March 23, 2005.
+The record spawned two number one singles: "Sin and Punishment", which received numerous awards both for the music video and for the song itself, and "Saldaga".
 Like its predecessor, "Saldaga" was able to attract media attention for the group's vocal ability, thus SG Wannabe became the only artist in 2005 to sell more than 400,000 copies of their album.
-The album had sold 485,926 copies.
+The album has sold 485,926 copies.